nicolas71640/flutter_skeleton/frontend/manual_test/manual_tests.md

 5. Disconnect from this account
 6. Go to signup page, in the "email" field type the address "nicolas.lemble@gmail.com" and whatever you want in the password fields
 7. Click on signup, it should fail, indicating that this e-mail is already used.

+# Crashlytics
+In order to check that crashlytics works :
+1. Run the crashlytics related test in manual_test.dart
+2. Check on crashlytics that you can see the crash